ello/ello-spark/README.md

     $ spark-shell --driver-cores 2 --driver-memory 8G

-You can also build/run the [PageRank example](src/main/scala/ElloPageRank.scala):
+There are two examples in here so far:

+### PageRank

+The [PageRank example](src/main/scala/ElloPageRank.scala) runs PageRank on all of the relationships in the network and outputs the users with the highest PageRank.
+It does not currently connect to Postgres to pull its data, so you'll need to do a bit of prep to run it.

+First, retrieve the relationship and user data in CSV form from a prod replica:

     $ heroku pg:psql ROSE -a ello-production -c "\copy (select owner_id, subject_id, priority from followerships) to 'relationships.csv' with csv;"
     $ heroku pg:psql ROSE -a ello-production -c "\copy (select id, username from users) to 'users.csv' with csv;"

+Second, build the Scala jar:

     $ sbt package

+Finally, run the job via `spark-submit`:

-    $ spark-submit --class "ElloPageRank" --master "local[*]" --driver-cores 2 --driver-memory 8G target/scala-2.10/ello-pagerank_2.10-1.0.jar
+    $ spark-submit --class "ElloPageRank" --master "local[*]" --driver-cores 2 --driver-memory 8G target/scala-2.10/ello-spark.10-1.0.jar

 While jobs are executing (in the shell or in batch), you can visit `http://localhost:4040` to check their status.
+When it completes, it will output the top users and their PageRank to the  console.

+### Recommended Followers (ALS)

+The [Recommended Followers example](src/main/scala/ElloRecommend.scala) runs ALS on all of the relationships in the network and outputs a set of recommended followers for that user.
+It connects to Postgres using a JDBC DataFrame to pull its data, which is slightly slower, but does not require any prep data.
+You will need to pull a `DATABASE_URL` for a prod replica to use it, however.

+First, build the Scala jar:

+    $ sbt package

+Then, locate and copy the Postgres connection URL:

+    $ heroku pg:credentials ROSE -a ello-production

+Finally, run the job via `spark-submit`:

+    $ spark-submit --driver-class-path postgresql-9.4-1200-jdbc41.jar --class "ElloRecommend" --master "local[*]" --driver-cores 2 --driver-memory 8G target/scala-2.10/ello-spark_2.10-1.0.jar <DATABASE_URL>

+While jobs are executing (in the shell or in batch), you can visit `http://localhost:4040` to check their status.
+When it completes, it will output the recommended users and their rating to the  console.